JanLauGe/janlauge.github.io/_posts/2018-04-28-fast-ai-part1_deep-learning-image-classifier-with-nifty-tricks.md

 `chmod 777  /usr/local/bin/chromedriver`
 solved this for me.

 Now we can run a query for images.
-Results are named as number in result plus original file name, downloaded, and saved locally.
+Results are named as the number of the result plus the original file name, downloaded, and saved locally.
+Note that you should make sure to utilise the `usage_rights` flag in order to get images that are cleared for this type of use.

 ```python
 from google_images_download import google_images_download